Bassaac/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script for printing single docs even in dup script for finding and printing foot files from etc new readme for printing and counting printed files
+script for printing single docs even in dup script for finding and printing foot files from etc new readme for printing and counting printed files new readme for printing root files and 3 lines after them